rodrigocezar/carbon/README.md

 # Carbon ERP

 Carbon is a high permformance, open-source, single tenant (incomplete) ERP written in Typescript.
-It allows customers, suppliers, and employees to share a common platform for manufacturing that's easy to integrate with.
+It allows customers, suppliers, and employees to share a common platform that's easy to integrate with.

 Technical highlights/roadmap: